accessibilityoz/accessible-slideshow/README.md

 The main limitation is that you can only use the "fade" animation. "slide" messes with the source order too much to be accessible.

 A screen reader user who encounters this slider should simply see blocks of content in an unordered list.
 They won't even know there's a slideshow.

+## License

+This work is licensed under the GPLv2.